 Building societies have existed in the United Kingdom for over 200 years.
 From the outset, they were community-based, cooperative organisations created to help people purchase homes.
 The main characteristic of building societies is their mutual status, meaning that they are owned by their members, who are primarily retail savings and residential mortgage customers.
-The Society's origins date back to the Southern Co-
+The Society's origins date back to the Southern Cooperative Permanent Building Society (1884).
+Over time, this entity merged with similar organisations to create Nationwide Building Society.